oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 JADN does both.
-It is a formal information modeling language (expressable as JSON data) that can be validated for correctness, and its definitions can be converted to both tabular and text (interface definition language) representations.
+It is a formal information modeling language (expressable as JSON data) that can be validated for correctness, and its definitions can be converted to both tabular and text (interface definition language) representations, ensuring that all descriptions are consistent with the formal model.
-Using a single source of truth ensures that the specification and its formal models are consistent.

 * Formal Languages for Code Generation